Ethereum Price Technical Analysis – Can ETH/USD Break 100 SMA? — Nigeria Today

 Key Highlights

-- ETH price is currently consolidating losses with a slight bullish angle above $375 against the US Dollar.
+- ETH price traded lower, but it succeeded in holding a major support at $362-364 against the US Dollar.

-- There is a major bearish trend line forming with resistance at $392 on the hourly chart of ETH/USD (data feed via Kraken).
+- There is a short-term bearish trend line forming with resistance at $385 on the hourly chart of ETH/USD (data feed via Kraken).

-- The pair has to move above the $395 resistance and the 100 hourly simple moving average to gain upside momentum.
+- The pair has to move above the $385 level and the 100 hourly simple moving average for more gains.

-Ethereum price is currently consolidating losses against the US Dollar and Bitcoin.
-ETH/USD must pierce the 100 hourly SMA to remain in a positive zone.
+Ethereum price is trading above key levels against the US Dollar and Bitcoin.
+ETH/USD has to surpass the 100 hourly SMA and $385 to move higher.

-It seems like the 100 hourly simple moving average is acting as a key resistance near $395.
-Moreover, there is a major bearish trend line forming with resistance at $392 on the hourly chart of ETH/USD.
-Above the trend line resistance, the 38.2% Fib retracement level of the last drop from the $405 high to $360 low is near the $400 level.
-A break and close above the trend line resistance, $395 and the 100 hourly SMA may open the doors for more gains.
-The next resistance could be the 61.8% Fib retracement level of the last drop from the $405 high to $360 low at $425.
+At the moment, the price is struggling to break the 38.2% Fib retracement level of the last decline from the $418 high to $365 low.
+However, the main hurdle is the $385 level and the 100 hourly simple moving average.
+A break and close above the 100 hourly SMA is needed for a push towards $400.
+An intermediate resistance is around the 50% Fib retracement level of the last decline from the $418 high to $365 low.
+Once the price succeeds in breaking the $385 and $391 resistances, it could move above the $400 level.

-If the price fails to break the $395 resistance and 100 hourly SMA, there could be a downside reaction.
-In this case, the price could even break the $360.40 low for more declines in the near term.
+On the downside, the price has to stay above the $362 and $364 support levels.
+If buyers fail to protect losses above $362, there could be a decline towards $350.
+In the short-term, there could be ranging moves with chances of an upside break above the $385 level.

-Hourly MACD – The MACD could move back in the bullish zone.
+Hourly MACD – The MACD is slightly placed in the bullish zone.

 Charts courtesy – Trading View